 Music is seen as a real strength throughout the school.
 Mrs Gregory-White is the Teacher in charge of Music.
-Each class has weekly music lessons following the Music Express scheme which provide the children with a wealth of musical experiences and skills, from singing in parts as well as unison, to playing a whole array of percussion and other instruments; composition and music appreciation.
+Each class has weekly music lessons following the Charanga Musical World scheme which provide the children with a wealth of musical experiences and skills, from singing in parts as well as unison, to playing a whole array of percussion and other instruments; composition and music appreciation.

 All the children in the school have a weekly singing session, usually in the form of Hymn Practice.
 The quality of singing is high throughout the school.

 The school provides the opportunity for Key Stage 2 to pupils to learn a variety of musical instruments.
-Children from Year 3 and above have the opportunity to learn to play the recorder, and those from Year 4 and above may learn the guitar; these instruments are taught by Mrs. Goldsmith via the Herts Music service.
-KS2 children may also learn the violin, or may choose from flute, clarinet or saxophone lessons.
+Children from Year 3 and above have the opportunity to learn to play the recorder, woodwind and violin, and those from Year 4 and above may learn these as well as the guitar; these instruments are taught via the Herts Music service.

 All the children take part in at least one concert each year.
-In December there is a Christmas production for the Infants, while children from Years 5 and 6 are given the opportunity to perform Christmas carols and songs at the Verulam Golf Club Christmas dinner.
-Lower KS2 perform an Easter play and Year 5 & 6 have the end of year production.
+In December there is a Christmas production for Years 1 and 2, while children from Years 5 and 6 are given the opportunity to perform Christmas carols and songs at the Verulam Golf Club Christmas dinner.
+Lower KS2 perform an Easter play and Year 5 and 6 have the end of year production.